 - Use of service animals and support persons

 - Notice of temporary disruption

 - Impacting regulations

-To describe how the Canadian Medical Association (CMA) provides goods and services to persons with disabilities, while respecting a person’s dignity, independence, integration and equality of opportunity.
+To describe the way in which the Canadian Medical Association (CMA) provides goods and services, to persons with disabilities, in a way that respects a person’s dignity, independence, integration and equality of opportunity.

-We honour a person’s dignity by ensuring we provide the same level of service, quality or convenience regardless of their level or ability.
+We honour a person’s dignity by ensuring the same level of service, quality, or convenience is provided, regardless of their ability.

 We honour a person’s wish for independence by respecting their choices and integrate our services to ensure persons with disabilities fully benefit from the same services, in the same place and in the same or similar way as other members.